Stetson University College of Law | Admissions Blog

 Should you take the LSAT multiple times?

-I’ve known many students who’ve secured admissions to our law school, with scholarship, who’ve retaken the LSAT and increased their scholarship with an improved score.
+For example, the LSAT can really make a huge difference in making law school affordable.
+I’ve known many students who’ve secured admissions to our law school—with a scholarship—who’ve retaken the LSAT, improved their score, and subsequently increased their scholarship.
 With such students, I urge retaking the test.
-In fact, it is possible for students to earn more money in scholarship with a strong LSAT score than they could by taking a year off to work between undergrad and law school.
-The LSAT can really make a huge difference for many in making law school affordable.
+In fact, it’s possible for students to earn more money in scholarship with a strong LSAT score than they could by taking a year off to work between undergrad and law school.

 You’ll apply late if you retake the LSAT

-Keep in mind that applying early to law school is highly recommended.
-Early applicants are given priority when it comes to scholarships, financial aid, etc. I do not recommend turning in an application late in order to retake the LSAT.
-If you’re set on retaking the LSAT, you may want to apply for a later admissions cycle rather than putting in a late application.
+Keep in mind that applying early is highly recommended.
+Early law school applicants are given priority when it comes to scholarships, financial aid, etc. I do not recommend turning in an application late in order to retake the LSAT.
+If you’re set on doing so, you may want to apply for a later admissions cycle rather than putting in a late application.

 You’re first score was good enough to get into the law school you want

 You should already have a good idea of the average LSAT scores for students at your school(s) of choice.
 While you may be thinking about retaking the LSAT to get a score that would place you above the 75th percentile, this isn’t strictly necessary.
-If the score you got falls within the 25th to 75th percentile, then I wouldn’t recommend retaking the LSAT.
+If the score you got falls within the 25th to 75th percentile for the school you’re aiming for, then I wouldn’t recommend retaking the LSAT.

 You already scored a 170 or higher